espocrm/documentation/docs/user-guide/reports.md

 ![Complex Expression filter](../_static/images/user-guide/reports/filter-complex-expression.png)

-* Complex expression is translated into SQL statement and becomes a part of SQL query.
+* Complex expression is translated into an SQL statement and becomes a part of an SQL query.
-* Formula is executed by PHP and the result value is substituted into SQL query.
+* Formula is executed by PHP and the result value is substituted into an SQL query.
-* Comparison operator is substituted into SQL query between complex expression statement and formula result value.
+* Comparison operator is substituted into an SQL query between complex expression statement and formula result value.

 More info about complex expressions is available [here](complex-expressions.md).